jdlcgarcia/aoc2018/README.md

 But first, let's parse the input.

 Two days later: NOT THAT EASY.
 I've been struggling two days with this problem.
 Building a Tree was an horrible idea, building a forest too.
 I've finished working with a bidimensional array and parsing the nodes without conditions in a hacky way.
 Didn't liked it, but worked. /shrug.

+The second part was more difficult, I thought... but I created a Worker class (*communism intensifies*) and I looped every second.
+In each second, this tasks happen:
+1. Check for finished step.
+1. Find available steps.
+1. Assign available steps to free workers, if any.
+1. Make the busy workers work (*whip cracks*).

+Once there's no steps to finish, we can check the second reached.